Mental health pressures in England

 Sending patients out of area for inpatient mental health care is both worse for health outcomes and costly for the NHS.
 Ease of access for family and friends is an important part of a patient’s recovery, and, especially for someone experiencing mental distress, being removed from their support system can hinder recovery.
 This, in turn, can lead to delayed discharge, and reduced capacity for others also requiring help.
 Unfortunately, this type of placement is sometimes the last option for doctors and patients for whom a local bed cannot be found (the criteria in place which defines this type of placement as ‘inappropriate’).

 The target that the Government set in 2016 to eliminate these placements by April 2021 remains unmet and at times the number of inappropriate out of area placements has increased since the target was set.
-While the Covid-19 pandemic has not helped, the Government was not on course to meet the target even prior to the beginning of the pandemic in early 2020.
+While the Covid-19 pandemic was a barrier to achieving the target, the Government was not on course to meet their promise even prior to the beginning of the pandemic in early 2020.
+The new government must reassess the reasons why inappropriate out of area placements are still happening in such high numbers.